jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 their enterprise.
-4 Treat phishing education programs as part of a broader Zero Trust organizational resiliency strategy.32Microsoft Digital Defense Report 2023Chapter 2 The State of Cybercrime Insights on business email compromiseBusiness email compromise (BEC) is a sophisticated scam which targets businesses and individuals performingtransfers of funds.
+4 Treat phishing education programs as part of a broader Zero Trust organizational resiliency strategy.

+32 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime
+Insights on business
+email compromise

+Business email compromise (BEC) is a sophisticated scam which targets businesses and individuals performing

+transfers of funds.
 156,000 daily
 BEC attempts observed April 2022\-April 2023
 The scam is frequently carried out when a threat actor compromises legitimate business email accounts through social engineering or computer